 - ➤ You may find that some staff request leave during Ramadan, specifically towards the end of Ramadan to help them focus on and increase their acts of worship.
 This should be treated as any other annual leave request; therefore, managers should use their judgment to ensure that any negative impact on the team and delivery outcomes (including direct patient care) is mitigated against whilst also trying to accommodate as fully as possible.
 Similarly, managers are encouraged to be as accommodating as possible to paid and unpaid leave (where viable).
-When Ramadan falls in the summer months it can be particularly challenging, as the days are longer. - ➤ There is uncertainty around what day Eid Al-Fitr will fall on (discussed previously) as it depends on the sighting of the moon which is only known in the last day of Ramadan.
-Staff may ask to take annual leave on either day, managers should therefore try and be flexible to accommodate for this. - ➤ Eid Al-Fitr is celebrated for up to 3 days, therefore please try to be as accommodating as possible for Muslim colleagues who request leave during this period. - ➤ Please ensure staff have reasonable time during the day to complete prayers, and an appropriate space for prayer within the working environment is allocated. - ➤ Hold regular wellbeing check-ins with Muslim colleagues who are fasting for Ramadan. - ➤ Please remember that Religion is a protected characteristic under the Equality Act 2010, and therefore please do all you can to ensure flexibility, inclusion and compassion is shown to Muslim colleagues that are fasting during the holy month of Ramadan.
+When Ramadan falls in the summer months it can be particularly challenging, as the days are longer. - ➤ Act reasonable and fairly.
+It may not be possible to accommodate everyone due to the needs of the organisation, but employers should act reasonably and have a fair system in place for granting leave requests. - ➤ Avoid arranging any meetings/events that would normally involve food or beverages (for example breakfast briefings). - > Avoid arranging meetings at prayer times where possible. - > Schedule meetings/training sessions/events earlier in the day/morning. - > Depending on the role and business requirements, it might be possible to amend workplace duties to help reduce physical strain and fatigue. - ➤ There is uncertainty around what day Eid Al-Fitr will fall on (discussed previously) as it depends on the sighting of the moon which is only known on the last day of Ramadan.
+Staff may ask to take annual leave on either day, managers should therefore try and be flexible to accommodate for this.
+Please note, we encourage Muslim colleagues to pre-book Eid off as per the different scenarios (outlined on page 5). - ➤ Eid Al-Fitr is celebrated for up to 3 days, therefore please try to be as accommodating as possible for Muslim colleagues who request leave during this period. - ➤ Please ensure staff have reasonable time during the day to complete prayers, and an appropriate space for prayer within the working environment is allocated. - ➤ Hold regular wellbeing check-ins with Muslim colleagues who are fasting for Ramadan (keeping in mind their preference of communication). - ➤ Please remember that Religion is a protected characteristic under the Equality Act 2010, and therefore please do all you can to ensure flexibility, inclusion and compassion is shown to Muslim colleagues that are fasting during the holy month of Ramadan.